JustJerem/EcoSnap/README.md

 - **Collaboration with NGOs and Local Authorities**
   EcoSnap helps citizens connect with NGOs and government agencies to organize cleanups and improve waste management efficiency.

+- **Interactive Map**
+  Access a real-time map showcasing all reported polluted areas.
+A future update will allow users to see their friends’ contributions as well.

 ### Additional Highlights